physion/policy.ovation.io/docs/policies/facility_access_policy.md

 8. Enforcement of Facility Access Policies
 	* Report violations of this policy to the restricted area’s department team leader, supervisor, manager, or director, or the Privacy Officer.
 	* Workforce members in violation of this policy are subject to disciplinary action, up to and including termination.
-	* Visitors in violation of this policy are subject to loss of vendor privileges and/or termination of services from Physion.
+	* Visitors in violation of this policy are subject to loss of vendor privileges and/or termination of services from Ovation.
 9. Workstation Security
 	* Workstations may only be accessed and utilized by authorized workforce members to complete assigned job/contract responsibilities.
 	* All workforce members are required to monitor workstations and report unauthorized users and/or unauthorized attempts to access systems/applications as per the System Access Policy.
-	* All workstations purchased by Physion are the property of Physion and are distributed to users by the company.
+	* All workstations purchased by Ovation are the property of Ovation and are distributed to users by the company.